suskin/template-stack-experience/wordpress-workload/go-templates/lifecycle-hook/README.md

 immutable.
 This is similar to the behavior of the [shared informer controller][shared-informer-controller] in the client-go library.

-### Event Filters
+### Event Selectors

-A more sophisticated trigger may also include a **filter**, which requires a certain condition to be true for the trigger to trip, even if an event occurred.
-For example, maybe a resource is created, which could cause a trigger to trip, but the trigger has a filter specifying that the name of the resource must be `triggeringname`.
+A more sophisticated trigger may also include a **selector**, which requires a certain condition to be true for the trigger to trip, even if an event occurred.
+For example, maybe a resource is created, which could cause a trigger to trip, but the trigger has a selector specifying that the name of the resource must be `triggeringname`.
 If the resource had a name of `coolname`, the trigger would not trip.

-Filters could theoretically be contained in the logic portion of a hook, instead of in the trigger portion.
-Filters in the trigger portion are considered a convenience for the author of the logic portion.
+Selectors could theoretically be contained in the logic portion of a hook, instead of in the trigger portion.
+Selectors in the trigger portion are considered a convenience for the author of the logic portion.

 ## Logic